valasek/kicoma/README.md

 ### When deploying for the first time, make sure these LOCAL ONLY config files exist

 config/django_secret.key
-e.g. ghenerate it using <https://djecrety.ir>
+e.g. generate it using <https://djecrety.ir>

 config/django_admin_url.key
 /admin/ or more secure version